 During the hardening off period, wind can quickly dry plants out and kill them.
 Make sure to keep them watered.
 Hot or cold winds and cold rains can wreak havoc on young seedlings, leaving them tattered and damaged.
 Pay attention to the weather, especially during the hardening off period.

 With bottom watering, cell packs are placed inside a water-containing tray.
 Water is wicked up through the bottom holes of the cells into the root zone.
 This is especially useful if you will be on vacation and can’t water the seedlings as needed.
+I came up with an easy and inexpensive DIY self-watering system for my seedlings.
+I demonstrate it in my Master Seed Starting course, and it’s saved my seedlings on more than one occasion when I’ve been busy and wasn’t able to monitor watering.

 Make sure the reservoir is full if you will be gone for more than a few days.
 But, be careful not to overwater because you can starve your plants of oxygen if the roots get waterlogged.
 It’s a fine balance of providing enough moisture for your plants and then letting them dry out a little between waterings.